 Scotland also did rather better, or less badly, than most parts of the UK when British Rail was privatised in the mid 1990s.
 The process chosen was enormously complex, with the track and infrastructure being owned by one company, and rolling stock being owned by a number of other companies.
 The actual operation of train services fell to a third group of companies, who competitively bid for them, with the successful ones then running a particular set of services by leasing the rolling stock from one company and paying another for use of the tracks and stations.
 Franchising was carried out by one UK government agency, while another regulated the industry and oversaw safety.
 Lewis Carroll, the author of Alice's Adventures in Wonderland, would have been hard-pressed to come up with anything nearly as bizarre.

 The worst effects of all this were avoided north of the border because all railway services running entirely within Scotland were operated by a single company.
-Since 2004 this has been First Scotrail, owned by First Group plc.
 As a result, coordination of services within Scotland has been relatively effective.
-First Scotrail also operates the Caledonian Sleeper service providing an overnight link between London and five Scottish stations, Aberdeen, Edinburgh, Fort William, Glasgow and Inverness.
+This company also operates the sleeper service providing an overnight link between London and five Scottish stations, Aberdeen, Edinburgh, Fort William, Glasgow and Inverness.

 Other "cross-border" services are operated by other companies.
 The East Coast Main Line from London via Peterborough, Doncaster, York, Newcastle and Berwick goes on to Edinburgh, with some trains carrying on to Glasgow, Inverness or Aberdeen.
-Until late 2007 this was operated by GNER, and since then by East Coast.
-Meanwhile Arriva CrossCountry operate the cross-country services from south west England through Birmingham and York to Edinburgh: and Virgin Trains operate the West Coast Main Line which passes through Birmingham, Crewe and Preston en route to the Scottish Border from London, before continuing to Glasgow.
+Meanwhile there are also cross-country services from south west England through Birmingham and York to Edinburgh: and the West Coast Main Line passes through Birmingham, Crewe and Preston en route to the Scottish Border from London, before continuing to Glasgow.

 South of the Central Belt, trains are usually seen as fast moving objects en route from the English border to Edinburgh or Glasgow, though the Glasgow South Western Line does carry services to Ayr and Stranraer, and to Carlisle.
-Meanwhile, work is underway to build a railway line to serve part of the Scottish Borders from Edinburgh to Galashiels.
+And the Borders Railway opened in 2015 to serve part of the Scottish Borders from Edinburgh to Galashiels.